joey-zhang-pku/learning-notes/learning_notes.md

 While creating a remote repo in github is easy, creata a local repo is trickier.
 We can clone our remote repo.

+### 6. Summarize the errors and problems

+We wanna interact between local repo nd remote repo, which means the single file on the desktop won't help, updates on that won't count.